asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

 ![FAIL](http://gifs.joelglovier.com/fail/kayak-diving.gif)

+UPDATE: I've since changed my mind and are now using jsx.
+Partly because React introduce some breaking changes that would not have been a PITA if I had been using jsx, and partly becuse it is a nice visual separation of logic and components.

 ## Include a common render function

 For each test you want a clean slate.
 Usually this means rendering the component again.
 It makes sense wrapping the render code into a function.